 - Leave ornamental grasses uncut to provide protection for overwintering insects.

-- we planted Giant Elephant & Germidour Softnecked Garlic (Sat 9 Nov).
+- We planted Giant Elephant & Germidour Softnecked Garlic (Sat 9 Nov) [We lifted the crop in early June 2020.]

 - Harvested yellow raspberries which were still sweet to eat; pink cosmos still in flower (9 Nov 2019)